hyderr98/DemoProlog-/README.md

 Is the triangle obtuse?	| `obtuse(point2d(x,y), point2d(x,y), point2d(x,y))`
 Do the given four points define a square? | `square(point2d(x,y), point2d(x,y), point2d(x,y), point2d(x,y))`

-## Assignment Requirements
+## Requirements
--	Good programming practices
-  - Meaningful atoms and rules naming
--	This is a strictly individual assignment
--	A query file will be provided for you to test your program, this test (and additional ones) will be used for grading.
+-	A query file will be provided for you to test your program, this test (and additional ones) will be used
 -	Use the rules names given in the table above.

 ## Delivery Method
-You will push your final version to the repository of the assignment before the deadline, your program must be in a file named `fourpoints.pl`  **[You MUST name your program this, failure will result in zero grade]**
+your program must be in a file named `fourpoints.pl`

-## Assessment and Grading
-Assessment will consider the following factors in the grading of the project:
--	Adherence to instructions
--	Correct function of the program
--	No runtime errors and no warnings
--	Late deliveries will have a zero mark
--	Plagiarism will have a double zero mark (in addition to losing 10% of your final grade, you will lose an additional 10% of their final grade), besides there will be a report filed in the students’ academic record.
-Make sure to read the ECS Department Academic Integrity Guidelines in the Course Syllabus
 -	Each program will be loaded in Prolog and tested to check if the functions are in working order.
 -	The programs will be “automatically” run using a bash shell script, it is important that you follow the instructions, so the script runs smoothly.

 ## Extra Challenge
 - Use Prolog more advance features in this project: Lists, IO and Structures.
-You will need to send the test queries to try your code while grading. (up to 3 extra points)
+You will need to send the test queries to try your code
 - Use points in 3D.
-You will need to send the test queries to try your code while grading. (up to 5 extra points)
+You will need to send the test queries to try your code
-- To take advantage of the extra credit, you must comply with the given tests first, and those tests must work!
+- To take advantage of this extra challenget, you must comply with the given tests first, and those tests must work!

 ## Instructions for Testing
 A file named `test.pl` is provided.
 You will need to append this file to the end of your code, create a new file called `full.pl` that contains your code and then the code from `test.pl`, and then run Prolog from the command line:

 `swipl -q -f full.pl -t main > your-output.txt`

 The command tells prolog to run quietly using the file `full.pl` and to execute target `main`.
 The query main will then run each of the queries.
 Once the process is finished, there will be a file named `your-output.txt` you can then compare this file with another file that is provided: `output.txt` to check if your results are correct.
-Before turning in your assignment make sure that your file `fourpoints.pl` does not have test code.
+Before pushing  make sure that your file `fourpoints.pl` does not have test code.

 ### Steps
 1. Copy your `fourpoints.pl` file into a new empty file called `full.pl`